btcpayserver/btcpayserver-doc/ThirdPartyHosting.md

 * No [wallet re-scan](/FAQ/FAQ-Wallet.md#what-is-wallet-re-scan-in-btcpay)
 * No [Server Settings](Walkthrough.md#server-settings) access

-The limitations happen for technical reasons, mostly because of these features require a user to run a full node to use them.
+The limitations happen for technical reasons, mostly because these features require a user to run a full node to use them.

 ## Pros
 * Easy and quicker setup